SideWay0101H/Booking-hotel-api/README.md

 ## Information Project
 About function:
 + Authentication: Register, Login
-+ Authorization : how to authorrization
++ Authorization : how to authorrization : manager, receptionist, guest
++ Manage :  Room, User, Service, Booking
++ And anything sush as save image in  local